Epidemiological protocols & HIA assessment

 - Cross-sectional protocol: for detailed assessment of the extent to which exposure to volcanic emissions causes adverse respiratory and other health effects.

 The protocols are accompanied by an introductory document which must be read in association with the protocols.
+You can also download a journal article about the protocols: Mueller et al. Bulletin of the World Health Organization, 2020.

 Health Impact Assessment review